 - A. A family care leave of absence to care for an immediate family member (spouse/registered domestic partner, child or parent) not to exceed six (6) months may be granted by the employee's first level manager.
 An extension not to exceed six (6) months may be approved by the Deputy or designee.
 An additional extension not to exceed six (6) months may be approved by the Chief. - B. Appropriate medical documentation must be provided. - C. All or a portion of a family care leave of absence may be designated as FMLA and/or CFRA as applicable. - D. An employee is required to utilize all available sick leave for the duration of the family care leave or until exhausted.
-Use of other accrued time may be used at the employee's option. - E. District contributions toward insurance premiums will continue for the first six (6) months of an unpaid family care leave of absence, or as required by FMLA and/or CFRA law.
-An employee on an unpaid family care leave of absence lasting longer than six (6) months will be offered COBRA for continuation of benefits, with the premium(s) paid by the employee. - F. Intermittent family care leave of absence will be granted up to the equivalent of FMLA and/or CFRA requirement. - G. Upon return to work, an employee on family care leave shall be reinstated to his/her former or a comparable position.
+Use of other accrued time may be used at the employee's option. - E. Intermittent family care leave of absence will be granted up to the equivalent of FMLA and/or CFRA requirement. - F. Upon return to work, an employee on family care leave shall be reinstated to his/her former or a comparable position.